Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Convex Hulls

 \subsubsection{Combinatorics of the Convex Hull}

-In this subsection we give algorithms to decide if $O$ is in the convex hull and to identify the edges of $\cal K$ that contain points of the convex hull other than $O$.
-We will do this using the link graph $G = G_O$.
-Our algorithms take polynomial time in any model of computation where we can find shortest paths in the link graph and compare their lengths to $\pi$.
+For our linear programming approach we need to know whether $O$ is in the convex hull, and we need to identify the edges of $\cal K$ that contain points of the convex hull other than $O$.
+We give algorithms for these using the link graph $G = G_O$.
+Let $V$ be the set of vertices of $G$; recall that these correspond to the edges of $\cal K$.